alanvalejo/pynetviewer/README.md

 **About**

 PyNetViewer is a python and igraph based tool for visualization of bipartite, k-partite and heterogeneous networks.
 The main aim of the PyNetViewer is the visualization of the benchmark networks synthesized by the Bnoc tool.

 **Usage**

+PyNetViewer may operate in two modes: 1. using explicit command line parameters (or options) or 2. using a JSON config file (JavaScript Object Notation).

+**Command line parameters**

     $ python pynetviewer.py [options]

 | Option                      | Domain                | Default        | Description                                  |
 | --------------------------- | ----------------------| -------------- | -------------------------------------------- |